 Which is the best time of year to go?

 It all depends on what are you hoping to see?.

 - In that part of the world we have a Tropical Climate.
 The main thing to remember is that Game movement and concentration is governed by the availability of water .

 - The dry season is from May to October.
 After good Summer rains the dams may hold good amounts of water to sustain the animals through most of the dry season.

 So, around September is generally a good time to be in the park as the grass is low and animals are easier to spot.

 During the rainy season the grass is longer and game is less easier to spot, however the animals would choose the path of least resistance to move around and you have a good chance of seeing animals in or along the roadside.
 They will however also be more wide spread.

 November and December is an excellent time of the year for the bird lovers.

-BUT......Be aware that the above scenarios are not cut in stone.
+BUT, be aware that the above scenarios are not cast in stone.
 There are years when water is scarce due to low rainfall.
-You have to consult with the park, directly, or with people who go there regularly or with you Tour Operator.
+You have to consult with the park, directly, or with people who go there regularly or with your Tour Operator.